 Anna is currently a strategy manager at Ofgem (Office of Gas and Electricity Markets), a non-ministerial government department which protects the interests of existing and future electricity and gas consumers.
-Anna completed her part-time MBA at Sussex in 2016.
+Anna completed her part-time MBA at the University of Sussex Business School in 2016.

 What made you want to take the Sussex MBA?

 When I was looking for an MBA in 2014, I emailed Sussex and asked if I could talk to someone about doing the Sussex MBA; they happily agreed.
 I turned up a couple of days later dressed very casually and expecting an informal chat about the course, but instead I attended a full-scale interview.
 I was asked what I would bring to the course, not having the usual five years of management experience already behind me.
 Luckily, I must have made a good impression as I was offered a place.

 I had also been offered a place to study Environmental Assessment and Management MSc full time at the University of Brighton, as well as working there as an Environmental Project Manager.
 I didn’t really stop to think about how I would manage time-wise, I just said yes to everything.
 Luckily, the Sussex MBA was part-time and taught during the weekends, so I was able to fit it around my other commitments.
 I was highly organised and planned my time very carefully.
 Whatever task I was doing, I put 100 per cent into it.
 However, it also helped that I didn’t sleep much!

 In my second year, I only had the MBA to focus on, having gained the MSc.
 I found that I managed my time a lot better when I had more on rather than when I had less.
 Having a full schedule pushed me to be extra organised, even my social life was carefully planned, and everything had its place.
 I finally completed my MBA in two years by taking extra modules.

 Many of my MBA peers were already very experienced professionals, and they continue to provide peer-to-peer support, mentoring and advice.”
 Anna Stefanaki